The Mystery of the Wedding Breakfast

 10th August 2019

 Hola!
-As my spanish friends would say 🙂 As you plan your UK destination wedding, one of the terms you will come across from most wedding venues is the term wedding breakfast.
+As my spanish friends would say 🙂 One of the terms you will come across from most wedding venues as you plan your destination wedding in the UK, is the term wedding breakfast.
 And, you’ll probably wonder why or what it means.
 Well, I thought I’d shed some light on this peculiar British term.

 Spoiler alert; it includes a brief history lesson!